The Committee consisted of the following Members:

 The Government do not believe that the amendment is necessary, however.
 Amendment 5 seeks to align the definition of a wild animal in the Bill with the definitions used in the Zoo Licensing Act 1981 and the Welfare of Wild Animals in Travelling Circuses (England) Regulations 2012.
 Both pieces of legislation define a wild animal as an animal that is

 In the evidence sessions yesterday, several circus owners made the point that the animals in their circuses were exotic animals, rather than wild animals.
 To ensure that there is no ambiguity about that, it would be helpful if the Minister confirmed that the definition of wild animals in the Bill covers the 19 animals in circuses today.

 That is a very good question, and it is important to get it on the record, because there was quite a tangle of conversations about different definitions.
 We are clear that those 19 animals are wild animals.
 We can have all sorts of technical debates—I hope we do not have them today, because I think we discussed it enough yesterday—about domestication, but we are clear that those 19 animals are included in the definition.

 The Environment, Food and Rural Affairs Committee’s report, “Wild Animals in Circuses”, also noted the slight difference between the definition of wild animal in the draft Bill and in the 1981 Act.
 The Government were happy to explain their thinking in response to the Committee then, and I will do so again.

 The term “animal” or “wild animal” is used in several places in the statute book, but there is no common definition of either.
-Our approach is in line with the definition of animal in section 1 of the Animal Welfare Act 2006, which refers to an animal being
+Our approach is in line with the definition of a “protected animal” in section 2 of the Animal Welfare Act 2006, which refers to an animal being

 “commonly domesticated in the British Islands”,